-This module is specifically designed to provide mental health practitioners, researchers and managers with critical awareness of contemporary debated in the field of mental health.
-These include policy, ethics, human rights, the political and practice landscape, influence of key consumers groups, patient safety methodology, legal aspects of mental health and novel practice initiatives.
+This course is specifically designed to provide mental health practitioners, researchers and managers with critical awareness of contemporary issues debated in the field of mental health.
+These include mental health practice and policy, issues of peer support and service user involvement, physical health care in mental health practice, gender and mental health, ethnicity and mental health, and patient safety.